hkreuter/oxid-admingraph/README.md

 ## Usage

-This assumes you have the OXID eShop up and running and installed and activated the `oxid-esales/graphql-base` AdminOrder.
+This assumes you have the OXID eShop up and running and installed and activated the `oxid-esales/graphql-base` module.

 ### Install